Women make or influence a majority of purchasing decisions, including where to bank and where to invest.

 Women are starting and growing businesses at significant rates.

 Women’s wealth will continue to rise as the female population worldwide continues to become more educated and enter high-paying careers.

 According to a Boston Consulting Group study, there was a 200% increase in the number of women in the global workforce between 1980 and 2008.

 The World Health Organization has found that women live about 5 years longer, on average, than men do.
 On the scale of the global population, that translates to more than 18 trillion additional years of wealth creation.

-The vast majority of women globally – 73% – reported being unsatisfied with their banking services, according to Boston Consulting Group findings.
+The vast majority of women globally – 73% – reported being unsatisfied with their financial services providers, according to Boston Consulting Group findings.

 Women are 15% less likely to have a bank account at a formal financial institution than men are, according to the WorldBank's Global Findex database.

 Women save their money at a greater rate than men do, providing banks with a reliable source of liquidity.